Mr. Bobby: Music video

 A music video directed by Run Wrake was produced for the song.
 Like most of Manu Chao's videos at the time, it is mostly animated except for the singer.

 Charts

-Covers
+B.o.B cover

 American musician B.o.B recorded a cover of the song, with original lyrics, which can be found on his fifth mixtape, B.o.B vs. Bobby Ray (2009).